CSCfi/annif-utils/VirtualBox.md

 - Verify the settings in the center window and make any changes if needed
 - Click import button at the bottom to allow VirtualBox to import the file and configure it for use

 The annif machine should now appear at the list of VMs on the left side.
 Select it and press Start.
-A new window should appear and after a while, you should see a Linux (Xubuntu) desktop.
+A new window should appear and after a while, you should see a Linux (ubuntu) desktop.
 Open a terminal window (by double-clicking on the Terminal desktop icon).
-You can also change the keyboard layout now from the upper right corner.
+You can also change keyboard layout from the upper right corner.

 Open terminal and navigate to the folder where annif folder including tutorial data is located.